yufengwng/coro/README.md

 ## Building and Testing

 Use `cargo` to build, run, and test the implementation.
-There is also a Makefile for you convenience.
+There is also a Makefile for your convenience.
 There are a few debug features you can pass to `cargo`:

 * `ast` - prints the AST after parsing
 * `dbg` - general debugging, prints out result values, coroutine status, etc.
-* `instr` - print the compiled linear instructions for each functionta
+* `instr` - print the compiled linear instructions for each function
 * `stack` - print the value stack while executing instructions

 You can pass these to Cargo like so: